 Shopping in Busan

-Busan's most complete shopping experience can be found in Nampo-dong which is just a few subway stops away from Busan's KTX bullet-train station and international ferry port.
+Busan's most complete shopping experience can be found in Nampo-dong, which is just a few subway stops away from Busan's KTX bullet-train station and international ferry port.
 The streets are filled with stores featuring the trendiest brands from Korea and abroad.
-Shoppers looking for bargain products can spend hours in the Nampo Underground Mall which features more traditional mom-and-pop stores.
+Shoppers looking for bargain products can spend hours in the Nampo Underground Mall, which features more traditional mom-and-pop stores.

 Another of Busan's popular shopping areas is Centum City, an urban development area that has become a hub of Busan's commerce and tourism.
 The centrepiece of Centum City is Shinsegae Department Store which holds the Guinness World Record for the world's largest shopping mall.
-In addition to its fashion shopping complex, grocery store, and food courts, Shinsegae also contains a luxury spa, an ice skating rink, and other cultural centres hosting activities for both adults and kids.
+In addition to its fashion shopping complex, grocery store and food courts, Shinsegae also contains a luxury spa, an ice skating rink and other cultural centres hosting activities for both adults and kids.

 For more general shopping, there are a variety of options for different shoppers.
 Western products can be found at Costco and the other larger chain stores like Emart and Homeplus.
 The more discerning shopper can find deals for their fresh grocery shopping among the many outdoor markets scattered throughout the city.

 Day or night, Haeundae Beach is an attractive spot for both Koreans and expats.
 During the day, visitors can rent a parasol to relax on this popular beach, or they can check out the array of sea life at the Busan Aquarium and its efforts towards rehabilitation and conservation of the underwater world.
 At night, one can hop between Haeundae's many clubs, bars, and restaurants catering to both Korean and Western tastes.
 Haeundae also has one of Busan's three casinos that caters to foreign guests.